 - Refund requests by fax or email must be received two weeks before the course's start date

 - Cancellation/withdrawal notice must be communicated in writing by email.

 CAMH reserves the right to cancel any program due to under-enrollment.
 CAMH also reserves the right to cancel any course due to work stoppages, instructor illness or inclement weather.
 If a course is cancelled, CAMH will refund only the course fee.

 Greg Dubord, MD, is the Director of the Toronto Centre for Cognitive Therapy and Assistant Professor in the Department of Psychiatry at the University of Toronto.
 He trained clinically under the founder of cognitive behavior therapy, Dr. Aaron T. Beck, and was the first Canadian to be certified by the Beck Institute.
 Dr. Dubord a Founding Fellow and Certified Supervisor of the Academy of CBT, Founding Director of the University of Toronto’s Intermediate and Advanced CBT Institutes, and Director of the University of Toronto CBT Certificate Program.
 He facilitates CBT workshops internationally.

-The CBT Course qualifies as part of the Cognitive Behavioural Therapy Certificate Program from the University of Toronto.
+This course qualifies as part of the Cognitive Behavioural Therapy Certificate Program from the University of Toronto

 University of Toronto